eivindtostesen/hierarchical_peak_finding/glossary.rst

   See also ``i:j``.

 root node
-  A node that has no parent.
+  A node that has no parent node.

 scope
   A region containing a peak or a valley.
-  Implemented in the ``Scope`` class and as the namedtuple ``Scope6`` (with six attributes ``start, istop, argext, argcut, extremum, cutoff``).
+  Implemented in the ``Scope`` class and as the namedtuple ``Scope6`` (with six attributes: ``start, istop, argext, argcut, extremum, cutoff``).
   See also peak and valley.

 size
-  The size of a region ``r`` is the difference between its maximum and minimum or equivalently: ``abs(r.extremum - r.cutoff)``.
+  The size of region ``r`` is the difference between its maximum and minimum or equivalently: ``abs(r.extremum - r.cutoff)``.

 ``start``